LukeThornton92/Milestone-Project-2-C4/README.md

 This project could not have happened without the support of the following people listed in no particular order:

--
+- Jessica Goff, for putting up with me spending many evenings getting frustrated with JS.

+- Richard Wells, a brilliant mentor keeping my on track.

+- Work colleagues, they actually came up with the name have been very keen to play the game.

 ### **General Reference:**

-- The project was influenced by the Code Institutes code along project called Love running.
-Whilst I have tried to deviate as much as possible there may be some similarities in the code.
 - I relied upon W3schools, ChatGPT and stack overflow for general references throughout the project.

 ### **Content:**